gavr123456789/Niva/README.md

 - No NPE, nullability works the same as in Kotlin\Swift

 ## Compile from sources
+Tested on Linux Arch\Nix, Mac M1 and Window$, both compiler and LSP server.
-Warning: the first compilation of hello world niva program will take time because of gradle deps.
+Warning: the first compilation of "Hello world" niva program can take time because of gradle deps.

 You can choose jar or native version, jar is much easier to get, native is ~300ms faster on m1.
 ### Jar version
 Run in Niva/Niva folder:
 `./gradlew buildJvmNiva` - will create jvm based binary in ~/.niva/niva/bin, u can add it in path
+JVM > 22 is required, Im using https://www.graalvm.org/downloads/

 ### Getting native binary with GraalVM
 GraalVM binary compiles hello world 300ms faster on M1(70% of the time takes gradle anyway)